What is the Queer Peer Mentoring Program?

 What Happens in a Mentoring Relationship?

 Mentors provide their Mentees with a supportive peer-to-peer relationship focused on helping the Mentee transition to life at UNI.
 Each relationship is unique to the needs of the Mentee and the interests and personalities of each participant.
 In general, Mentors will set up regular, informal meetings such as getting coffee, taking walks, or attending events on campus with their Mentees to provide social support.
 Mentees also help connect their Mentee with resources and opportunities on campus such as GSS, the Academic Learning Center, UNI Proud, or other LGBTQ+ related events.

 What is the Time Commitment?

 Mentees should plan to spend a minimum of an hour each week with their Mentor, but are also encouraged to participate in additional events with other Mentees.
-There are also opportunities for Mentees to receive support from GSS staff, too.
+There are also opportunities for Mentees to receive support from Thrive and GSS staff, too.

 How Do I Get Involved as a Mentor?

-Students who are interested in being a mentor should fill out an application.
+Students who are interested in being a mentor should email email@example.com.
 Prospective mentors will need to participate in an in-person interview.

 How Do I Request a Mentor?

-Students who are interested in receiving a mentor should fill out this form.
-After submitting your request, GSS staff will match you with a mentor and give you further direction via e-mail.
+Students who are interested in receiving a mentor should email firstname.lastname@example.org.
+After submitting your request, Thrive staff will contact you via email with additional information and directions.